 For more information:

 The EU Packaging and Packaging Waste Directive harmonized member state legislation regarding packaging material composition and the management of packaging waste.
 Composition of packaging material is addressed in a series of EU-wide standards.
-For the management of packaging waste through recycling targets and collection and recycling systems, member states have adopted voluntary marking mentioned in the following report.
+For the management of packaging waste through recycling targets and collection and recycling systems, Member States have adopted voluntary marking mentioned in the following pages.

 Like the United States, the EU has adopted legislation to ensure pest control in wood packaging.
 The marking used for regulated materials is based on the International Plant Protection Convention compliance symbol shown above.